raynardj/ray/README.md

-# Python 3 self made program for deep learning
+# Hacks and Tools on machine learning

 ## matchbox.py